-Nikita Hains was awarded a Tier 2 Scholarship within the 2022 Sport Australia Hall of Fame Scholarship and Mentoring Program.
+Nikita Hains is a diver and Olympian who was awarded a Tier 2 Scholarship within the 2022 Sport Australia Hall of Fame Scholarship and Mentoring Program.

 “I am so grateful to be a recipient of the Sport Australia Hall of Fame Scholarship for 2022.
 To have been chosen amongst a group of such talented athletes is humbling and I am thankful for the opportunity to connect with previous and current athletes in this prestigious group.
 SAHOF’s support and recognition of my endeavors is extremely appreciated.” – Nikita Hains on being selected as a 2022 Tier 2 Scholarship Holder.